prescottprue/react-redux-firebase/docs/api/firebaseInstance.md

 ## uploadFiles

 Upload multiple files to Firebase Storage with the option to store their metadata in Firebase Database.
-More info available in [the docs][81].

 ### Parameters